KatherineMichel/creating-a-self-hosted-church-website/coding-approaches/jekyll-approach.md

 ## Background

 [Jekyll](https://jekyllrb.com) is a web development framework created at [GitHub](https://github.com), the most popular place in the world for hosting open-source code.
 Jekyll sites can be hosted for free at GitHub and many individuals and organizations on GitHub use it as a convenient way to introduce themselves.
-Jekyll is user friendly, combining powerful web development features with free, easy development.
+Jekyll is user friendly, combining powerful web development features with free, easy deployment.
 However, Jekyll is a static framework that does not offer all traditional web development functionality.
 Whether it is right for a specific project needs to be evaluated on a case-by-case basis.

 ## Jekyll Pros and Cons